Lozova: Post-war period

+In January 1959, the city's population was 27,100.
+In January 1970 - 35,600 people.
+In 1972, the population was 38,800 people.
+In 1975, the city's population was 49,200.
+In January 1989 the population was 72,991 people, the basis of the city's economy at that time were mechanical engineering, metalworking, railway transport enterprises and the food industry.

 The city was evacuated on 27 August 2008 due to a fire in an arsenal.
-However, there were no serious casualties or deaths.
+However, there were no serious casualties or deaths and caused significant material damage.
+On 28 August 2008, a gas distribution station near a military unit exploded due to a fire., the population within a 3 km radius was temporarily evacuated.

+As of the beginning of 2009, the population was 59,400, with the economy based on the forge and mechanical plant, the Traktorodetal combine plant, a metalworking plant, and railway maintenance enterprises.
 In January 2013, the population was 58,307 people.

 Until 18 July 2020, Lozova was incorporated as a city of oblast significance and the center of the Lozova Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Lozova Municipality was merged into Lozova Raion.

 Russian invasion of Ukraine

 Russia started an invasion of Ukraine on 24 February 2022.
 Lozova has come under attack several times since the beginning of Russian invasion of Ukraine as it is one of the main railway hubs and a city of strategic significance.